TyongKim/EDP_residual/README.md

 ## File description
 1. Construct_SDDB.py: This code helps you construct a seismic demand database of linear single-degree-of-freedom (SDOF) systems having different stiffness (or period) and damping coefficients.
 To run this code, OpenSees is required.
 Moreover, a set of ground motions needs to be downloaded from the NGA-WEST database.

 2. DNN_model1.py: This code helps users how to use the DNN model developed in Section 3 of the authors' paper.
 The mean, standard deviation, and correlation coefficients of the EDP residulas are predicted from the DNN models.
+If some readers would like to see the details of the DNN architecture, please see "DNN_model1_layers.py."

 3. DNN_model2.py: This code helps users how to use the DNN model developed in Section 4 of the authors' paper.
 The standard deviation and correlation coefficients of the EDP resiudals are predicted from the DNN models.